 Disclosure of clinical studies and publication of results

 We are obligated to disclose findings from our clinical studies.
-We do this publicly in a complete, accurate, balanced, transparent and timely manner, as laid out in our Clinical Trial Disclosure Policy.
+We do this publicly in a complete, accurate, balanced, transparent, and timely manner as laid out in our Clinical Trial Disclosure Policy.
 Our clinical study designs and results are made public in the international ClinicalTrials.gov database run by the U.S. National Institutes of Health (NIH), which can also be accessed via the World Health Organization’s International Clinical Trials Registry Platform (ICTRP).
 Furthermore, in accordance with EU regulations, we publish results from our clinical studies in the EU Drug Regulating Authorities Clinical Trials (EudraCT) database, which is run by the European Medicines Agency (EMA).
 If required by local laws and regulations, we publish study results on other publicly accessible platforms.
-We provide clinical study report synopses and Lay Patient Summaries, which explain the results in plain language, on our clinical trials website.
+We provide clinical study report synopses and summaries of study results in plain language on our clinical trials website.

 Enabling early access to new medicines